Why do we need an Inventory Management Spreadsheet?

 |Need to Re-order||This is a formula based on Stock Quantity and Re-Order Levels – as you add rows, you need to drag the formula down in excel|

-Once you have updated all your SKUs in the excel, every time there is an order, deduct the Stock Quantity accordingly and when there is a Purchase, increase the stock quantity.
+Once you have updated all your SKUs in the excel inventory template, every time there is an order, deduct the Stock Quantity accordingly and when there is a Purchase, increase the stock quantity.

 If this inventory management spreadsheet is too simple for your needs, we recommend you check out Primaseller’s Inventory Management Software that you can evaluate for your business.